IAIK/coco-alma/readme.md

-# Alma for RISC-V Software Masking
+# Alma: Execution-aware Masking Verification

-Alma is an _execution aware_ tool for formal verification of masked implementations.
+Alma is an _execution-aware_ tool for formal verification of masked implementations.
-In principle, Alma can verify any data-independent masked computation that can be implemented as a verilog hardware circuit, with properly labeled secret shares and masks.
+In principle, Alma can verify any data-independent masked computation that can be implemented as a Verilog hardware circuit, with properly labeled secret shares and masks.
 However, as of now, the focus of Alma is to verify software executions on a hardware level.
 This is also the focus of the related paper [COCO](https://eprint.iacr.org/2020/1294.pdf).